Remiphilius/PoemesProfonds/README.md

 ### Usage

-The user have to write at least one verse by one self.
+The user has to write at least one verse by oneself.
 The model writes a poem from it.

 ```python
 import preprocessing as pp